Symbol Library

 get_latex_str

-Returns the LaTeX template for the corresponding symbol.
+Return the LaTeX template string for a symbol.

 Examples: